What You Can Do to Lessen Employee Anxiety During Changing Times

 • Make clear-cut decisions to keep people moving forward.

 • Encourage people to try new things and to take some risks.
-Ask “what could we do about this?”
+Ask “What could we do about this?”
 Each risk that succeeds will build confidence and lead people toward Stage Four.

 • Shift the focus from feelings to action.